ssumukh/SQL-Engine/README.md

-# Mini-SQL-Engine
+# SQL-Engine
-Basic SQL Engine implemented using python
+SQL Engine implemented using python

 Written in Python 3
 [Python 3.5.2]